vagprogrammer/PokeWhere/README.md

         System.out.println("Debug mode set")
     else
         System.out.println("Release mode set")

-    endif
+In order to switch variants, click on the Build Variants tab (normally located at the bottom left of the Android Studio main screen), and change the build variant accordingly, selecting from `satagingDebug`, `stagingRelease`, `productionDebug`, etc.

 > **Note:**
-> In order to switch variants, click on the Build Variants section button bottom left, and change the build variant accordingly, selecting from `satagingDebug`, `stagingRelease`, `productionRelease`, etc.
+> - For developping purpose you must work on `STAGING` enviroment.
+> - Be carefully when you work on any `PRODUCTION` variant, it can modify the stats of Trackers and CrashReporters.
+If you want to test some that points to the production (Live) environment, you can modify Constants, source code or any other value defined in `STAGING` enviroment, normally this wil be enought for developping purpose, but if you need all the configuration of `PRODUCTION` enviroment, feel free to work on it.

 Also very important are the per-release source folders:

-- `app/src/dev/...` for Dev
 - `app/src/staging/...` for Staging
 - `app/src/production/...` for Production

-If you have constants, values, source code, etc. that needs to vary across environments, place your source file in these three folders.
+If you have constants, values, source code, etc. that needs to vary across environments, place your source file in these two folders.
 For example, if you're adding a `Constants` class whose attributes vary with the environment, then add a `Constant.java` file to each of the folders above.
 Android Studio will then choose the appropriate .java file to compile against, depending on the build variant selected.

 Additionally, our `build.gradle` is configured like this: